AWS WAF vs Citrix Web App and API Protection comparison

 Find out what your peers are saying about AWS WAF vs. Citrix Web App and API Protection and other solutions.
 Updated: March 2024.

-AWS WAF is ranked 1st in Web Application Firewall (WAF) with 51 reviews while Citrix Web App and API Protection is ranked 20th in Web Application Firewall (WAF) with 10 reviews.
-AWS WAF is rated 8.2, while Citrix Web App and API Protection is rated 8.0.
+AWS WAF is ranked 1st in Web Application Firewall (WAF) with 52 reviews while Citrix Web App and API Protection is ranked 20th in Web Application Firewall (WAF) with 11 reviews.
+AWS WAF is rated 8.0, while Citrix Web App and API Protection is rated 8.0.
 The top reviewer of AWS WAF writes "A highly stable solution that helps mitigate different kinds of bot attacks and SQL injection attacks".
-On the other hand, the top reviewer of Citrix Web App and API Protection writes "Has a good graphic user interface for beginners, but lacks real-time notifications, alerts, and artificial intelligence".
-AWS WAF is most compared with Azure Web Application Firewall, Microsoft Azure Application Gateway, Imperva Web Application Firewall, F5 Advanced WAF and Cloudflare Web Application Firewall, whereas Citrix Web App and API Protection is most compared with F5 Advanced WAF, Azure Front Door, Fortinet FortiWeb, Akamai App and API Protector and Imperva DDoS.
+On the other hand, the top reviewer of Citrix Web App and API Protection writes "Affordable, provides advanced features, and protects applications".
+AWS WAF is most compared with Azure Web Application Firewall, Microsoft Azure Application Gateway, F5 Advanced WAF, Imperva Web Application Firewall and Fortinet FortiWeb, whereas Citrix Web App and API Protection is most compared with F5 Advanced WAF, Azure Front Door, Fortinet FortiWeb, Akamai App and API Protector and Imperva DDoS.
 See our AWS WAF vs. Citrix Web App and API Protection report.

 See our list of best Web Application Firewall (WAF) vendors.